-It seems our result has improved dependence on $\varepsilon$ (up to logarithmic dependence on $\varepsilon$) when compared to the best rates known in the literature thus far in the model-free case.
-The work of~\cite{yang2019provably} used a similar actor-critic approach to achieve a sampling complexity of $O(\varepsilon^{-5})$.
-A matching $O(\varepsilon^{-1}(\ln \varepsilon^{-1})^2)$ complexity (up to logarithmic factors) was shown for convergence in expectation~\cite{zhou2022single}, but it relies on the assumption regarding the almost sure stability of the policy at every iteration, which may not be realistic since the underlying noise of the linear dynamics can introduce errors that yield unstable policies with probability greater than zero.
-On the other hand, we only assume the initial policy is stable.
-We seem to avoid this assumption by obtaining high probability results.
-Within the model-based case, a least-squares estimator can estimate the dynamics using $O(\varepsilon^{-2})$ samples~\cite{dean2020sample}.
-This was later improved to $O(\varepsilon^{-1})$ in~\cite{mania2019certainty} by noticing the error scales as the square of the estimation error.
-Our proposed method shows the model-free case can be competitive with the model-based case in terms of the dependence on $\varepsilon$.
-One may prefer model-free since model-based methods can suffer from \textit{model bias}, where insufficient samples and unaccounted-for uncertainties can lead to poorly fitted models and unstable policies~\cite{dean2020sample,deisenroth2011pilco}.
+Our discussion so far has focused on model-free methods.
+For model-based methods, a least-squares estimator can estimate the dynamics using $O(\varepsilon^{-2})$ samples~\cite{dean2020sample}.
+This was later improved to $O(\varepsilon^{-1})$ by noticing the error scales as the square of the estimation error~\cite{mania2019certainty}.
+However, this method also requires generating multiple independent trajectories and is therefore not in the online setting.
+Thus, our proposed method shows the model-free case can be competitive with the model-based case in terms of the dependence on $\varepsilon$, even without generating independent trajectories.
+Moreover, one may prefer model-free since model-based methods can suffer from \textit{model bias}, where insufficient samples and unaccounted-for uncertainties can lead to poorly fitted models and unstable policies~\cite{dean2020sample,deisenroth2011pilco}.

 The paper is organized as follows.
 In~\cref{sec:a4_LQR}, we formulate the LQR optimization problem, explore its properties, and cover related works.
-In~\cref{sec:a3_LQR}, we reformulate LQR as a variational inequality and show the accompanying algorithm.
-This algorithm requires an accurate solution to the \textit{control Lyapunov equation}, which is solved in~\cref{sec:a1_LQR} by using a shrinking multi-epoch stochastic primal-dual method to achieve the optimal deterministic and stochastic error rate.
+In~\cref{sec:a3_LQR}, we present a gradient method to solve the LQR problem.
+This algorithm requires an accurate solution to the \textit{control Lyapunov equation}, which is solved in~\cref{sec:a1_LQR} by using a shrinking multi-epoch stochastic primal-dual method.
 We finish with some preliminary numerical experiments in~\cref{sec:exper}.